NPU Design for Diffusion Language Model Inference: Background

-Diffusion LLMs, such as LLaDA~\cite{llada}, generate tokens through iterative denoising rather than strictly autoregressive (AR) decoding.
-At each diffusion step \(t\), the model predicts vocabulary-wide logits for every token position, which are converted into a categorical distribution:
+Diffusion LLMs such as LLaDA~\cite{llada} and DREAM~\cite{ye2025dream} generate text through iterative masked denoising rather than autoregressive decoding.
+The inference pipeline alternates between two structurally distinct stages across $T$ diffusion steps, as illustrated in Fig.~\ref{fg:dllm}.